- Undergraduate Program

-What to do with an English Major?
+What to do with an English Degree?

+- More specifically, many pre-professional students choose English as part of a double major in order to develop their skills in such areas as critical thinking, effective writing, and predictive analysis.
 In particular, the value of an English degree is widely recognized in Pre-law and Pre-medical programs, where our majors often rank among the most successful applicants for advanced study.

 Saint Louis University offers both undergraduate and graduate degrees at its campus in Madrid, where hundreds of students from the United States and around the world study each year.